Kahele wins Hawaii Democratic primary for Gabbard’s seat

 He works as a pilot for Hawaiian Airlines and flies C-17 jets as a lieutenant colonel in the National Guard.
 He’s married to a Hawaiian Airlines flight attendant and has three daughters.

-Nine people are vying for the Republican nomination for the seat, which covers suburban Honolulu and Hawaii’s more rural islands.
+Joe Akana won the Republican primary for the 2nd Congressional District, which covers suburban Honolulu and Hawaii’s more rural islands, over eight other GOP challengers.
 Kahele is a heavy favorite to win the seat in November in heavily Democratic Hawaii.

 If he wins in November, Kahele will be the second Native Hawaiian in Congress since statehood.
 The first was the late Sen. Daniel Akaka, who left office in 2013.